OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/assessing_tests/assessing_tests.md

 ---

-## Checkliste
+## Checklist

-- [x] Wurde der Test von allen Kursteilnehmer bearbeitet?
+- [x] Was the test completed by all course participants?
-- [x] Ist der späteste erlaubte Bearbeitungszeitpunkt bereits überschritten?
+- [x] Has the latest permitted processing time already been exceeded?
-- [x] Ist klar, wer die Testergebnisse bewertet?
+- [x] Is it clear who evaluates the test results?
-- [x] Soll eine Person korrigieren, die nicht Mitglied des Kurses ist?
+- [x] Should a person who is not a member of the course correct?
-- [x] Sollen Korrekturaufträge vergeben werden?
+- [x] Should correction orders be issued?